GGCbrooklyn/FunWithGifs/README.md

 - Click the 'New Search' on the top center of the screen to conduct a new search.

-- You can view saved gifs.
+- You can view saved gifs!